Frequently Asked Questions

 For universities with different faculties, departments or institutes that may be involved in several different watershed projects, we could receive applications from more than one, if they are for different projects/communities, but we’ll be looking for that strong community connection noted above when reviewing and prioritizing applications.

-We are still working through some of these scenarios with our Grants Working Group, but we imagine that organizations who receive a WSF grant could be eligible to apply for another grant in future years when existing funded work is nearing completion or complete, contingent on the strength and success of their project, and our goals to fund a diversity of organizations at various stages and the other assessment lenses we’re weighing.
-Funding the same organization twice in the same year would be very unlikely at this stage, with such a small initial grants budget.
+Organizations who receive a WSF grant would be eligible to apply for another grant in future years when existing funded work is nearing completion or complete, contingent on the strength and success of their project, and our goals to fund a diversity of organizations at various stages and the other assessment lenses we’re weighing.
+Funding the same organization twice in the same year would be very unlikely at this stage, with such a comparatively small grants budget.

 We are taking a developmental approach, so – for example – a funded project in Stream 1 ( grants up to $50k) may be supporting readiness building for a next stage project which could be eligible for funding at higher levels in future years, subject to the strength of their next application (i.e. prior funding at a lower level is not a guarantee of a subsequent grant).
 Organizations who already have plans, partners and a foundation of readiness in place, may choose to apply in Stream 2 (grants up to $150k) or Stream 3 (grants up to $400k) and are not required to have had a prior Stream 1 grant to be eligible.